Brexit deal getting closer, European Commission chief says

+FILE - In this Wednesday, Sept.
+12, 2018 file photo, European Commission President Jean-Claude Juncker delivers his State of Union speech at the European Parliament in Strasbourg, eastern France.
+In comments published on Saturday Oct.
+6, 2018, Jean-Claude Juncker said the chances of Britain and the bloc striking a Brexit deal are rising, amid reports the two sides are moving closer on the fraught issue of the Irish border.
+(AP Photo/Jean-Francois Badias, File)

-The chances of Britain and European Union striking a Brexit deal are rising, one of the bloc's leaders has said, amid reports the two sides are moving closer on the fraught issue of the Irish border.
+The chances of Britain and the European Union striking a Brexit deal on their divorce are rising, one of the bloc's leaders said, amid reports the two sides are moving closer on the fraught issue of the Irish border.

 Continue Reading Below